android10/linux.github.io/_docs/troubleshooting/remote-host-identification-has-changed.md

 ---
 title:  Remote host identification has changed.
-description: In this post, we are going to see to mitigate the issue 'Remote host identification has changed'.
+description: In this post, we are going to see how to mitigate the issue 'Remote host identification has changed'.
 tags:
  - troubleshooting
 ---